Water Birth Delivery – Benefits & Risks

 - How Much Does It Cost?

-- Important Myths about Water Birth
+- Important Myths About Water Birth

 Water makes us feel rejuvenated, reduces stress, and eases pain.
 Delivering your baby in water is said to have similar benefits.
 Water birth can be traced back to ancient times in some parts of the world, but it is not very popular.
 Let us look at all the relevant information about water birthing before you decide to opt for it – of course not without consulting your doctor.
+Read this article to educate yourself on the topic beforehand.

-What is Water Birth?
+What Is Water Birth?

 Water birth involves giving birth to your baby in a warm-water tub.
 Some women prefer to labour in the water, but not give birth in water.
 However, some women labour and give birth in water.

 The soothing effect of water, coupled with warmth, helps women through labour.
-The comforting sensation helps mothers-to-be relax, and helps the labour progress by aiding contractions.
+The comforting sensation helps mothers-to-be relax and helps the labour progress by aiding contractions.

 How Do I Prepare for a Water Birth Delivery?